 The Dice coefficient \cite{dice1945measures} is described as

-where $df_{s_1}$ and $df{s_2}$ denote the frequency of documents containing $s_1$ and $s_2$ respectively.
+where $df_{s_1}$ and $df_{s_2}$ denote the frequency of documents containing $s_1$ and $s_2$ respectively.

-A more generic approach term-document matrix \emph{M} is a two dimensional matrix, whose rows represent the terms and columns represent the documents.
-Cell $M_{t,d}$ contains value $w_{t,d}$, where $w_{t,d}$ denotes weight of term $t$ in document $d$.
-Correlation matrix $C=MM^{T}$, where each cell $c_{s_1, s_2}$ denotes correlation (similarity) score between terms $s_1$ and $s_2$ is described as
+Term-document matrix is a two dimensional matrix $M$, whose rows represent the terms and columns represent the documents.
+Cell $M_{t,d}$ contains value $w_{t,d}$, where $w_{t,d}$ denotes the weight of term $t$ in document $d$.
+Term-document matrix is used to compute the similarity score through correlation matrix $C=MM^{T}$, where each cell $c_{s_1, s_2}$ denotes correlation (similarity) score between terms $s_1$ and $s_2$, and is defined as: